A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Real-data case study 1: fMRI data

-In this section, we demonstrate the performance of our method on a real fMRI (functional Magnetic Resonance Imaging) data set and compare its performance with the two de-sparsified methods LDPE and JM.
+In this section, we demonstrate the performance of our method pBLPR on a real fMRI data set and compare its performance with that of two de-sparsified methods.
 The fMRI data were provided by the Gallant Lab at UC Berkeley \cite{fMRI}.
-The fMRI recorded measurements of blood oxygen level-dependent activity at 1331 discretized 3D brain volumes ($2 \times 2 \times 2.5$ millimeters): cube-like units called voxels.
-We use a sub-data set focusing on the responses in the ninth voxel located in the brain region responsible for visual functions.
-A single human subject was shown pictures of everyday objects, such as trees, stars, etc. Every picture was a 128 pixel by 128 pixel gray scale image, which was reduced to a vector of length 10921 through the following procedure: (1) using Gabor transform of the gray image to generate local contrast energy features $Z_j$, and (2) taking non-linear transformation $X_j=\log(1+\sqrt{Z_j}),j=1,...,10921$.
+The fMRI measured blood oxygen level-dependent activity at 1331 discretized 3D brain volumes ($2 \times 2 \times 2.5$ millimeters): cube-like units called voxels.
+We use a sub-data set focusing on the responses in the ninth voxel, located in the brain region responsible for visual functions.
+A single human subject was shown pictures of everyday objects, such as trees, stars, and so on.
+Each picture was a 128 pixel by 128 pixel grayscale image, reduced to a vector of length 10921, as follows: (1) use a Gabor transform of the gray image to generate local contrast energy features $Z_j$; and (2) take the nonlinear transformation $X_j=\log(1+\sqrt{Z_j})$, for $j=1,\ldots,10921$.
 Training and validation data sets were collected during the experiment.
-There were 1750 natural images in the training data consisting of a design matrix of dimensions $1750 \times 10921$.
-And the validation data set contained responses to 120 natural images\footnote{We will not use the validation data in this paper.}.
+There were 1750 natural images in the training data, consisting of a design matrix of dimensions $1750 \times 10921$.
+The validation data set contained responses to 120 natural images (we do not use the validation data in this study).